Frequently Asked Questions

 In most instances, your provider will submit claims directly to the scheme and provide you with a copy for your records.
 Where providers do not submit to the scheme, it will remain your responsibility.
 Ultimately, each and every claim remains the responsibility of the member.

-What is pre-authorization?
+What is pre-authorisation?

 How can I terminate my membership?